Wisdom teeth are a third set of molars — the large, flat teeth at the back of the mouth — that usually emerge between the ages of 17 and 25.

 Removing your wisdom teeth as an adult can lead to:

-- A more involved procedure since bone density increases with age compared to children
+- A more involved procedure, since bone density decreases with age compared to children

 - Greater risk of post-operative issues like bleeding, infection, or nerve injury

 Adults can limit these complications by keeping a good oral care routine and visiting their dentist regularly.
 With frequent checkups, your dentist can catch emerging issues as early as possible.
 This attentiveness can also reduce surgical risks that increase with age or the need for extraction altogether.

 You should keep your dentist informed of any changes to your health as well, including new medical conditions and medications or supplements you may be taking.
 Having a complete picture of your health helps a dentist personalize your treatment and recovery plan.
 This helps ensure you know what to expect from a wisdom tooth extraction and streamline a smoother recovery.

 Oral health problems, including those caused by a wisdom tooth, often advance quickly without treatment.
 These symptoms don’t guarantee you’ll need your wisdom teeth pulled, but you should contact your dentist if you have:

 - Persistent pain and irritation around the back of your mouth

 - Signs of oral infection, like jaw tenderness, redness, and bad breath